shakes76/PatternFlow/recognition/45427804/README.md

 # Data preparation

  Using **sorted function** to sort each dataset to make sure that each picture can correspond to the corresponding label.
 After that, using **reshape function** to make x_train data and x_test data into 4 dimensions for instance (9664,256,256,1) and (544,256,256,1), and then divide training data and test data by 255 to achieve **normalization**.
-In y_train data and y_test data has 4 unique number which are 0, 85, 170 and 255, and dividing y_train data and y_test_data by 85 to make labels.
+In y_train data and y_test data has 4 unique number which are 0, 85, 170 and 255, and dividing y_train data and y_test_data by 85 to make 4 labels which are 1, 2, 3 and 4.

-We will make 4 labels which are:
+### 4 labels which are:
 * 0 - Background
 * 1 - CSF (cerebrospinal fluid)
 * 2 - Gray matter